team-gsri/.github/content/CONTRIBUTING.md

-# Contributing to GSRI repositories
+# GSRI Standard Contribution Guide

 This documentation provides guidelines and standard procedures to contribute to our project.
 It is a generic documentation which may be overriden on a per-project basis.
 Please check the `.guithub\CONTRIBUTING.md` file of projects for additional instructions.